rajatkb/Conference-Notify/CONTRIBUTING.md

             git commit -a -m "commit_message"
             git push origin <your_branch_name>

         Once committed the changes and pushed, create a pull request with that branch.
         Please make sure to add #issue_number in the description of the PR along with the list of features added.

-    2. Do verify that your branch have got all the changes that are done in the         main repo.Before a branch push or PR, do a pull from remote master to get        recent changes by following steps:
+    2. Do verify that your branch have got all the changes that are done in the main repo.
+        Before a branch push or PR, do a pull from remote master to get recent changes by following steps:

             git remote add upstream https://github.com/rajatkb/Conference-Notify.git
             git remote -v